dirkcuys/thebacklog/_posts/2019-07-03-archiving-etherpad.md

 Requirements:

-- the server should still be running
-- a database dump
+- you're running linux and can use the command line
-- docker installed on your local machine
+- docker is installed on your local machine
-- the command line
+- the server is still running and you have ssh access

 Get a copy of the database.
 Eg, run this on your server: